Reviews

 Pale straw yellow colour.
 Grapefruit, baking sourdough and a hint of cashew aromatics.
 There's density and focus here, still showing primary characteristics but the harmony between citrus, apple and cashew is pitch-perfect.
 Wonderful length and precision, everything is fine tuned and not a hair out of place while it travels the long road to the finish.

-Reviewed by Stuart Knox
+95 Points by Stuart Knox

 Peninsula Pinot Noir 2024